kaulin/42_minishell/jaakko_notes.md

 - quit signaling works with shells within shells
 - cd:ing into a deleted directory from a subdirectory segfaults (not all the time???)
 - Redirection needs work
-- Command arguments are parsed together without separating spaces, need to rebuild tokenizing anyway
+- FIXED Command arguments are parsed together without separating spaces, need to rebuild tokenizing anyway

 ## 13.8.
 - Problem in tokenization: redirection tokens need to be handled even when not separated from other tokens by whitespace.